United States District Court for the Northern District of Indiana

 The U.S. District Court for the Northern District of Indiana (in case citations, N.D.
 Ind.) was created in 1928 by an act of Congress that split Indiana into two separate districts, northern and southern.
 As part of the act, the Northern District was divided into three divisions, South Bend, Fort Wayne, and Hammond (which has a sub-office in Lafayette).
 Appeals from this court are taken to the United States Court of Appeals for the Seventh Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
 The court has eight judges and four magistrate judges.
-As of February 2025, the acting United States attorney is Tina L. Nommay.
+As of December 2025, the United States attorney is Adam Mildred.